drexpp/Personal-projects/README.md

 Codefights
 ---
-- I use this website to accomplish coding challenges related to techincal interview questions and also practising python skills.
+- I use this website to accomplish coding challenges related to technical interview questions and also practising my python skills.
 [Project link](../../tree/master/Codefights/Interview%20questions)

 Ideas
 ---